evertedsphere/suzuri/README.md

 # 硯

-## a friendly immersion panopticon
+Suzuri is a friendly panopticon for the committed immersion-minded language learner.

-### credits
+### Credits

-* the morphological analyser is forked from notmecab-rs
+* The morphological analyser is forked from notmecab-rs.
-* the templating engine is forked from stpl
+* The templating engine is forked from stpl.

+### Setup

 ``` sh
 docker run \